I’m Mr Ormsby and thank you very much for dropping by.

 Do you have anyone (friends, relatives, etc.) review your works before you publish them?

 As more friends read my blog they’re becoming braver with their criticisms which is invaluable when it comes from those you trust.
-They’re catching everything from typos to non sequiturs which is surprising because all of them were raised outdoors.
+They’re catching everything from typos to non sequiturs which is surprising because a lot of them were raised outdoors.

 Could you give us an idea of your upcoming works without spoiling anything?

-My blog contains the prologue of a novel entitled The Abomination which you’re featuring.
-It revolves around the First Nation peoples of Canada, the Church and a lot of cultural rituals we no longer notice within our society.
-It’s a supernatural thriller and I’ve written about half of it so far.
-Right now I need to kill a character to further the plot but I can’t bring myself to do it.
-I think I would have made a terrible vet.
+My blog contains the prologue of The Abomination which revolves around the First Nation peoples of Canada, the Church and a lot of cultural rituals we perform without knowing it.
+It’s a thriller and I’ve written about half of it so far.
+Right now I need to kill a character to further the plot and I can’t bring myself to do it.
+I would have made a terrible vet.

 What do you hope to achieve as a writer?

-I would like every one of my students to have to read my work and then sit a five-hour exam on it.
-That would be poetic justice after having had to read all their crap.
+I would like every one of my students to have to read my work and then sit a three-hour exam on it.
+That would be poetic justice after having had to read all of their stuff over the years.
 Other than that, like most authors I simply wish to become widely-read because I’m not writing a diary.
 That’s it, really.

 What advice do you have for novice writers?